 by Karin Kallmaker

-Your purchase unlocks all formats for download.
+Your purchase unlocks epub, Kindle, non-Kindle mobi and PDF formats for download.
 You can then add them to your device as you would any other file.
 For example, MOBI files can usually be emailed to your Kindle and they will be automatically added to your library.